 EXPLAINER: How do we know when a recession has begun?

 WASHINGTON (AP) — The Federal Reserve sent a sobering message after it announced its latest big interest rate hike: It plans to keep raising rates as long as it takes to conquer the worst inflation bout in decades — even at the risk of causing a recession in the process.
 Its aggressive pace of rate hikes will increasingly make borrowing and spending costly for consumers and businesses.
 Job cuts and rising unemployment could follow.
 And eventually, as the job market steadily weakens along with the economy, a recession could follow.
 Given the strength of the job market, most economists say a recession seems months away, at least.
 But most of them nevertheless think an economic downturn is inevitable.

 Asia stocks follow Wall St down as Fed fights inflation

 BEIJING (AP) — Asian stock markets have followed Wall Street lower after the Federal Reserve delivered another big interest rate hike to cool galloping inflation and raised its outlook for more.
 Shanghai, Tokyo, Hong Kong and Sydney declined.
 Oil prices gained.
 Wall Street’s benchmark S&P 500 index fell to its lowest level in two months after the Fed raised its benchmark lending rate by three times its usual margin.
 The Fed said it expects that rate to be a full percentage point higher by the end of the year than it did three months ago.
 Traders worry aggressive rate hikes to cool inflation might derail global economic growth.

 US gas prices tick up, ending 99-day streak of lower costs

-Bank CEOs warn of ‘daunting’ challenges from inflation
+Bank CEOs warn that US economy faces ‘daunting’ challenges